 KVR Audio is a community and news site for popular Audio Plug-in formats and related subjects, such as sample libraries and mobile apps.
 Our mission is to supply up to date news to VST, AU, RTAS, DX and DSSI/LADSPA plug-in and iOS and Android App users in a friendly, up-front and timely manner.

 Playlists, or named lists of songs, are an essential aspect of Foobar2000.
-Whenever you add a song to Foobar, you are essentially adding it to some playlist.
+Whenever you add a song to Foobar, you are essentially adding it to one of foobar’s playlists.

 Playlists can be created manually by adding individual songs or automatically by specifying a set of conditions in a query with the result displayed as an “Autoplaylist”.
 Manually created playlists are static, they don’t change unless you change them, Autoplaylists are dynamic, that is, the results may change whenever the playlist is queried.